leonardofaria/leonardofaria.net/content/2020/11/24/my-experience-using-lighthouse-in-the-real-world.md

   - lighthouse
 ---

 Lighthouse has been part of my daily work for the last few months and I shared some snippets in the last posts.
-Time to share how I am using Lighthouse in a product used my millions of people and what are my findings.
+Time to share how I am using Lighthouse in a product used by millions of people and what are my findings.

 ![Lighthouse photo by Robert Wiedemann](/wp-content/uploads/2020/11/lighthouse.jpg)

 _Disclaimers_: 1.
 This content may be reviewed in the future as I learn more about web performance and Lighthouse; 2.
-Do not take this post as professional / legal advices; 3.
+Do not take this post as professional/legal advice; 3.
 Do not take my comments on tech X or Y as attacks to tech X or Y.

 <div class="my-10 p-4 border border-gray-6 rounded-md bg-white">
 <strong>Hi, this post is part of a Lighthouse post series.
-Also check it out:</strong>
+Also, check it out:</strong>

 <ul>
 <li><a href="/2020/11/24/the-undocumented-lighthouse-guide#quick-lighthouse-intro">Quick Lighthouse intro</a></li>
 <li><a href="/2020/11/24/the-undocumented-lighthouse-guide#the-lighthouse-node-package">The Lighthouse Node package</a></li>
-<li><a href="/2020/11/24/getting-asset-transfered-information-with-lighthouse/">Getting asset transfered information with Lighthouse</a></li>
+<li><a href="/2020/11/24/getting-asset-transferred-information-with-lighthouse/">Getting asset transferred information with Lighthouse</a></li>
 <li><a href="/2020/11/24/generating-screenshots-with-lighthouse/">Generating screenshots with Lighthouse</a></li>
-<li><a href="/2020/11/24/getting-web-vitals-information-with-lighthouse/">Getting Web Vitals information with Lighthouse programatically</a></li>
+<li><a href="/2020/11/24/getting-web-vitals-information-with-lighthouse/">Getting Web Vitals information with Lighthouse</a></li>
 <li><a href="/2020/11/24/creating-har-files-with-lighthouse/">Generating HAR files with Lighthouse</a></li>
 </ul>
 </div>